Son of renowned artist charged in Jan. 6 Capitol riot - NewsBreak

 Gillespie’s participation in the events of Jan.
 6, 2021, appears well documented, including in photos and videos that helped tipsters identify him, investigators said.

-Open-source video and security cameras captured multiple images of Gillespie participating in the riot, according to the Justice Department.Marjorie Taylor Greene hostile in testimony over eligibility
+Open-source video and security cameras captured multiple images of Gillespie participating in the riot, according to the Justice Department.What does Ivanka Trump know about Jan.
+6?
+Congress is asking

 Investigators were tipped off by a former neighbor, the manager of a local hardware store and employees of the town of Athol, where Gillespie attends meetings and pays his tax bills at the town hall.
 In all, six witnesses independently identified him from images taken from the riot.